Skip to main content

 Step 4: Alternative Qualification Assessment

-For each requirement, Holly assesses how much flexibility exists in how a candidate might demonstrate the underlying competency.
-Four levels are used:
+For each requirement, Holly rates how much flexibility exists in how a candidate could demonstrate the underlying competency:

-• Not Applicable: No reasonable alternative exists (e.g., a legally mandated license).
+• Not Applicable: No reasonable alternative exists, such as a legally mandated license.
 The requirement stands as-is.

 • Limited Alternatives: Specialized knowledge is difficult to obtain outside traditional pathways, but alternatives are possible with rigorous assessment.